 WeChat has over 12 million business accounts registered and over 889 million active users, so having a profile on this social platform is essential.

-Why use Parcel Monkey to book a courier who can ship to China?
+Why use Parcel Monkey to book shipping to China?

 China is well known to be the biggest exporter on the planet and has a rapidly growing economy, giant population and interestingly is the second largest importer in the world, so the potential for conducting business with customers in China is massive.
 As consumer income increases in China, more and more of the 1.35 billion population are looking to import goods from overseas.
 Parcel Monkey can help you compare multiple couriers who can provide quick shipping or affordable mail services, so we have a service to match every time frame and every budget.